-Our 'Agreement for letting services' enables you to receive information on Rent and Legal Protection cover and to ask for a quotation for landlords buildings and/or contents cover.
+Our 'Agreement for letting services' enables you to ask for a quotation for landlords buildings and/or contents cover.

-This protection is available subject to the conditions and information provided below and to the terms of the policies in each case.
+This protection is available subject to the conditions and information provided below and to the terms of the policy in each case.